usnistgov/ndn-dpdk/container/disk/README.md

 Multiple CS instances can share the same DiskStore if they use disjoint ranges of slots.
 The CS is responsible for allocating and freeing slot numbers.
 It is unnecessary for the CS to inform the DiskStore when the Data in a slot is no longer needed: the CS can simply overwrite that slot with another Data packet when the time comes.

+## Disk Slot Allocator (DiskAlloc)

+DiskAlloc allocates disk slots within a consecutive range of a DiskStore.
+Available slots of a DiskStore are statically partitioned and associated with each Content Store instance.
+The CS can then using a `DiskAlloc` instance to allocate a disk slot for each Data packet it wants to write to disk.